How Do I Pick the Best Curriculum for My Family?

 6) How does it fit with my daily schedule?

 Just because your school district usually has children in class, on a bus, or doing homework for 8 or more hours a day is no reason you need to.
-If your family is juggling a newborn, rowdy toddlers, a child with special needs, the family business, or a special ministry opportunity; if you’re planning a move, planting a giant garden or any of myriads of worthwhile time commitments then look reasonably at your schedule and see what would work best for you.
+If your family is juggling a newborn, rowdy toddlers, a child with special needs, the family business, or a special ministry opportunity; if you’re planning a move, planting a giant garden, or any of myriads of worthwhile time commitments, then look reasonably at your schedule and see what would work best for you.
 Our family used 1-3 hours a day as a rule of thumb for the early grades, often broken into much smaller chunks throughout the day.
 This will vary depending on the child and their age.
 An older child will reasonably take longer since they have more to accomplish.
-A younger child will do best if their learning is broken up into shorter chunks throughout the day.
-(We’ve also heard from some of you who are in an apartment and finding a productive use for the hours is tricky.
+A younger child will do best if their learning is broken into shorter chunks throughout the day.
+(We’ve also heard from some of you who are in an apartment, and finding a productive use for the hours is tricky.
 In your case programs that require long hours would be more of a blessing than a burden!)

 7) Is the manual easy for me to use?